weirdrock/YeetMouse/Performance.md

 ![Power_-Precise,_Small-.png](media/Power_-Precise,_Small-.png)
 ![Power_-Fast,_Small-.png](media/Power_-Fast,_Small-.png)
 But as you can see.
-The absolute error for relatively small values is also relatively small, not matter the version (`Fast` or `Precise`).
+The absolute error for relatively small values is also relatively small, no matter the version (`Fast` or `Precise`).

 **Big**